TYPE DESIGN INFORMATION PAGE last updated on Fri Aug 22 00:07:08 EDT 2014

 FE Mittelschrift is the German car plate font designed between 1978 and 1980 by Karlgeorg Hoefer (1914-2000) together with the University of Giessen (Dept. of Physiology and Cybernetic Psychology).
 FE is the abbreviation of the German word fälschungserschwerend (difficult to forge).
 Characters were designed individually so that a C could not be made into an O and so forth.
 The face was first used on cars in 1994.
 Article by Susanne Schaller, with comments by a number of people.
 Martin Core claims his Sauerkrauto font was based on images of the license plates.
 Spiekermann dislikes the typeface because the letters have no relationship to each other: he calls it a complete forgery.
 [Google] [More] ⦿

 Gesine Todt is a Berlin-based graphic and typeface designer.
-She studied type design under Lucas De Groot at FH Potsdam from 2004-2006, where she created the sans typeface Gabelle.
+She studied type design under Lucas De Groot at FH Potsdam from 2004 until 2006, where she created the sans typeface Gabelle.
 At HTW Berlin University she studied graphic design and graduated in 2007.

 In 2009 she graduated with an MA in Typeface Design from the University of Reading.
 Since then she works as a freelancer and enjoys the view from her studio in Berlin Kreuzberg.
 Her graduation project at Reading involved the sans typeface You Are Here.
 This typeface was made for wayfinding, and was compared in her thesis with famous wayfinding faces such as FF Info Display, FF DIN, Folio, Frutiger, ITC Johnston, Simple, Univers, Vectora, OfficinaSans, and Interstate.